aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/overview/_index.md

 **Two different approaches**

-JavaScript offers two methods, 'then' and 'await', for handling asynchronous operations.
+JavaScript offers two approaches, 'then' and 'await', for handling asynchronous operations.

 The 'then' method works with promises to manage both successful outcomes and errors in a sequential order.
-Conversely, 'await' is utilized inside async functions to halt execution until a promise is resolved, making the code appear more sequential and similar to synchronous code.
+Conversely, 'await' makes JavaScript wait, literally suspending the function execution until that promise settles and returns its result.

 The Aspose.PDF for Node.js supports a wide variety of functions such as: